Goat (feral or wild)

-Feral goats are highly sociable animals and form family units consisting of an adult female goat and her recent offspring.
+Feral goats are highly sociable animals that form family units consisting of an adult female goat and her recent offspring.
 Family social units associate together to form a herd.

 Male kids leave their mothers and form 'bachelor' herds with similar aged males.
 Feral goat bachelor herds overlap with the female's home range during breeding periods but may range over much larger areas during the rest of the year.
-Feral goat home ranges can vary from one square kilometre when water and food are abundant, and up to 600 square kilometres for an adult male when resources are scarce.
+Feral goat home ranges can vary from one square kilometre when water and food are abundant to 600 square kilometres where resources are scarce.

 Feral goats are most active during the day and rest at night in regular camp sites.
 Herd dynamics are variable depending on seasonal changes, birth rates and the movements of the male bachelor herds.
 Feral goats tend to use high or difficult-to-access areas as their night time camp sites to minimise the risk of predation.

 Feral goats use smell over sight to find food and detect predators.
-Goats have around one third of the visual distance capacity of a human.
-The eyes are prominent which gives goats a large panoramic field of 320-340 degrees.
 Goats prefer to graze facing into the wind in order to detect scent using their well developed sense of smell.

 The frequency at which goats drink water is influenced by environmental conditions.
 Goats are reliant on access to water and their home range will revolve around this requirement.
 Generally a herd of feral goats is led by a dominant male.
 He shares leadership with a dominant female who will usually outlast several dominant males throughout her time.

 Amongst the male goats, horn size can suggest dominance without physical fighting.
 Adult male goats are also highly reliant on scent to indicate dominance and physical condition.
-Male goats are known to urinate on their own beards; this practice is thought to accentuate their own scent imparting dominance over other goats.
 Adult male goats display dominance through a variety of contact and non-contact methods.
 Non-contact threats include staring, facing a rival with the chin down and horns forward, rushing or rearing.
 Encounters where physical contact occurs include pushing, head butting, engaging horns and rearing up and clashing.

 Feral goats are highly social animals and have reasonably complex systems of communication which includes smell, sight and sound.
 Alarm behaviour in feral goats is highly developed, making it difficult to drive goats as they scatter when faced with danger.
 When a female goat detects danger, she will stand rigid with ears towards the source of alarm.
 Kids respond by running to the relative safety of the female.
 Female goats may also snort loudly and repeatedly to alert nearby goats to the danger.
 Depending on the threat, the group may flee, move away slowly, or return to their previous activities.